DFKI-NLP/pegasus-bridle/README.md

   exported automatically and are available inside the Slurm job.

 ## :boom: IMPORTANT :boom:
 This approach requires some manual housekeeping.
 Since the cache is persisted (per default to `/netscratch/$USER/.cache_slurm`), that needs to be cleaned up from time to time.
-It is also recommended to remove Conda environments when there are not needed anymore.
+It is also recommended to remove Conda environments when they are not needed anymore.

 ## Setup the working environment